GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 ##### 14.2.1.2 Save Service configuration

-To enable the generator to operate, the CSV file generaterd by JMeter must include certain required data which <u>are correct by default in the last live version</u> of JMeter.
+To enable the generator to operate, the CSV file generated by JMeter must include certain required data which <u>are correct by default in the last live version</u> of JMeter.

 If you modified those settings, check that your JMeter configuration follows these settings (these are the defaults):